Yandex Cloud

 ...

-For sessions-sampling-interval and statements-sampling-interval, possible values range from 1 to 86400 seconds.
+For sessions-sampling-interval and statements-sampling-interval, the valid values range from 1 to 86400 seconds.

 2. To enable and configure statistics collection, add the performance_diagnostics section to the cluster configuration: